NotSirius-A/NotSirius-A/README.md

 ## Hello!

 I am a developer from Poland.
-My work focuses on backend - web related developement and hardware/embedded programming.
+My work focuses on backend/devops - web related developement and hardware/embedded programming.
 In addition to coding my projects I also enjoy designing electronics and PCB's for them.

 ### Linux Cinnamon